Loading...

 Add pension, student loan, and your exact salary point.

 No. The Scottish Teachers' Pension Scheme contribution is not included.
-Teachers contribute between 7.2% and 11.9% of salary depending on their earnings tier.
-At the main scale midpoint, this is roughly 8.7%, reducing take-home by around £270/month compared to the figures shown.
+Teachers contribute between 7.35% and 12.14% of salary depending on their earnings tier.
+At £67,992 (the midpoint shown above), the tier rate is 11.73%, reducing take-home by around £665/month compared to the figures shown.
 Enter your exact salary and pension rate in the Take-Home Pay Calculator for an accurate figure.

 Salary data from published Education pay scales for 2026/27.
 Tax calculated using Scottish income tax rates and UK-wide NI.
 No pension or student loan deductions applied.